Is there a new baby in your home? Is your wife or partner expecting?

 How are YOU feeling?

-Professionals and family members are sometimes so focussed on the mother’s and baby’s health that Dad’s health and feelings often go unnoticed.
+Professionals and family members are sometimes so focused on the mother’s and baby’s health that Dad’s health and feelings often go unnoticed.

-Whether this is your 1st baby or you’ve had children before, the birth of a new baby brings about changes and impacts the whole family.
+Whether this is your first baby or you’ve had children before, the birth of a new baby brings about changes and impacts the whole family.